Contemporary

 “It’s alright, you’re at Hazelgrove, you’re safe here.”

-But Hazelgrove is crumbling and its future looks bleak.
+But Hazelgrove is crumbling.
+Its future looks bleak.
 Oliver should feel lucky to be living in a stately home, but the roof leaks and there isn’t enough money for repairs.
-He has learned that people bring problems so he does not welcome Rachel’s intrusion into his life.
-Perhaps her enthusiasm for Hazelgrove will inspire him to look at things differently.
+He has learned that people bring problems so he doesn’t welcome Rachel’s intrusion into his life.

 No reviews yet.
 Be the first to write a review